chrisgrieser/nvim-rulebook/README.md

 ## Features
 - **Look up** official rule documentation
 - **Prettify** unwieldy `TypeScript` error messages.
-Code blocks in the error are also formatted if with `prettier` or `biome` if available.
+Code blocks in the error message are formatted with `prettier` or `biome` if available.
 - Add **inline-comments to ignore rules** like `// eslint disable-next-line some-rule`.
 Supports previous line, same line, and enclosing lines.
-- **Suppress formatting** with via ignore comments of the respective formatter, such as `// prettier-ignore`.
+- **Suppress formatting** with inline comments of the respective formatter, such as `// prettier-ignore`.
-- Includes **built-in support for more than 50 tools**.
-Thus, zero plugin configuration is required if you only use common tooling.
+- **Built-in support for more than 50 tools**.
+Thus, this plugin requires zero configuration for most users.

 <!-- markdownlint-disable MD033 -->
 <table>